rna-seq/raisin.resource/README.txt

-= big.resource =
+= raisin.resource =

-This module contains the root for the big.restish server, defining what resources are available under which URI.
+This module contains the root for the raisin.restish server, defining what resources are available under which URI.

 It then dispatches to one of the classes containing the methods used to deliver the